ssanj/scala-deps-zatp/README.md

 ## Zat Usage

-To use `scala-deps` in a Zat repository, define the following properties in your `.variables.zat-promp`:
+To use `scala-deps` in a Zat repository, define the following properties in your `.variables.zat-prompt`:

 ```
   {